Native Mac feel

 Raven is built for Apple platforms instead of wrapped in a browser shell.
 Launch, scrolling, and text input feel like a Mac app.

-It should open quickly, feel native, and keep the working copy as plain Markdown.
 You still need the daily stuff: search, folders, backlinks, tables, tasks, and journal notes.
 Raven ships those pieces already.

 Raven is built for Apple platforms instead of wrapped in a browser shell.
 Launch, scrolling, and text input feel like a Mac app.